The night before your surgery - children

 Stopping Food and Drinks the Night Before Surgery

-Stop giving your child any solid food after 11 p.m. the night before surgery.
-Your child should not eat or drink any:
+Stop giving your child solid food after 11 p.m. the night before surgery.
+Your child should not eat or drink any of the following:

 - Solid food